Contemporary Social and Environmental Problems

 Use databases to search multiple online journals at the same time.
 Listed below are geography related databases.

-- Academic Search Premier - Multidisciplinary database.
+- Academic Search Complete - Multidisciplinary database.
 Good place to start any research.

 - CAB Abstracts - Covers agriculture, veterinary and animal science, nutrition, soil science, land/water management, forestry, natural and environmental resources, leisure, recreation and tourism, rural development, and some aspects of human health.
 Goes back to 1910.